Mapping classes associated to mixed-sign Coxeter graphs: Mixed-sign Coxeter systems and associated mapping classes.

 The classical (simply-laced) Coxeter systems $(\sW,\sR)$ and their Coxeter elements $\omega_\Gamma$, where $\s \equiv 1$, have the following special properties (see, for example, \cite{Bourbaki:Lie} \cite{ACampo:Coxeter} \cite{McMullen:Coxeter}). \begin{description} \item{(i)} ({\it Presentation.}) The Coxeter group $\sW$ has presentation in terms of the standard generators $\sR=\{s_1,\dots,s_k\}$:

-\item{(ii)} ({\it Monotonicity.}) The spectral radius of Coxeter elements is monotone increasing with respect to inclusion of Coxeter graphs that respect ordering. \item{(iii)} ({\it Bipartite Coxeter eigenvalue.}) The spectral radius of Coxeter elements is bounded from below by
+\item{(ii)} ({\it Monotonicity.}) The spectral radius of Coxeter elements is monotone increasing with respect to inclusion of Coxeter graphs that respect orderings on vertices.
+If $\Gamma_1$ and $\Gamma_2$ are both higher rank and $\Gamma_1 \subsetneq \Gamma_2$, then the spectral radius of $\Gamma_2$ is strictly higher than that of $\Gamma_1$. \item{(iii)} ({\it Bipartite Coxeter eigenvalue.}) The spectral radius of Coxeter elements is bounded from below by

 known as the {\it bipartite eigenvalue} of the Coxeter system. \end{description}